mdelaossa/CinchControlPanel/README.md

 ## Usage

-Either run `CinchControlPanel::WebServer.run!` or setup a rackup file
+Either call `CinchControlPanel::WebServer.run!` in your ruby code or setup a rackup file

     #config.ru
     require 'CinchControlPanel'